-What conclusions can be drawn about the use of VNS as a treatment for MDD in the MHS?
+Q: What conclusions can be drawn about the use of VNS as a treatment for MDD in the MHS?

-The 2016 VA/DoD Clinical Practice Guideline for the Management of Major Depressive Disorder strongly recommends against the use of VNS for the treatment of MDD due to the lack of evidence of efficacy, safety concerns (there are numerous side effects), and associated costs.
+A: The 2022 VA/DoD Clinical Practice Guideline for the Management of Major Depressive Disorder suggests against the use of VNS for the treatment of MDD due to the potential benefits of VNS being outweighed by the harms and burdens.
+For additional guidance on selecting a treatment for MDD, please visit the PHCoE Clinician Resources section of the intranet and navigate to clinical support tools.